Enter your email address below and subscribe to our newsletter

 A 120 LSAT score is, in essence, the starting point of the LSAT scoring range.
 Here’s what it often represents for law school applicants.

-Related article Boost Your Score: Next Steps After a 122 LSAT Result
+Related article Boost Your Law School Odds with a 152 LSAT Score

 A 120 is the lowest possible score a test-taker can achieve on the LSAT.
 It indicates that on test day, the performance did not meet the expectations set by the majority of law schools.
 This score signals significant challenges in areas that are crucial for legal studies, such as critical reading, analytical reasoning, and logical thinking.